EtnMn/etnmn.github.io/front/src/content/posts/unit-testing-in-net.md

 To run test in <mark>Visual Studio</mark> you need to install the package [xunit.runner.visualstudio](https://www.nuget.org/packages/xunit.runner.visualstudio).
 It allows you to run xUnit tests directly within the Visual Studio IDE, providing a seamless and integrated testing experience with __Text Explorer__ and __Live Unit Testing__.
 For <mark>VS Code</mark> the extensions [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) or [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) are availables, or you can simply execute `dotnet test`.

+Note that _FluentValidation_ provides some [extensions](https://docs.fluentvalidation.net/en/latest/testing.html) that can aid with testing your validator classes.
+You can use the TestValidate extension method to invoke a validator for testing purposes, and then perform assertions against the result.

 ## Fluent assertion

 [Fluent Assertions](https://fluentassertions.com/introduction) is a library that provides a more readable and expressive way to write assertions in unit tests compared to classic assertions.
 It enhances the readability and maintainability of test code by allowing assertions to be written in a fluent, chainable style.